davidballezaa/math-bot/README.md

-# curso-practico-javascript
+# MATH BOT

+## what is this?
-- Math Bot that can help you with your homework!
+- A Math Bot that can help you with your homework!

 ## live page
 - You can watch the project at [https://davidballezaa.github.io/math-bot/]